 |

 There isn't a lot of information available on Aries modules so I decided to create these pages with photos, information, and modifications.
-On average, each module took 4 hours to repair.
-My time was equally spent tracing the circuit and finding the fault, repairing and verifying functionality, and sometimes modifying the circuit to bring it up to specifications.
+My time is equally spent tracing the circuit and finding the fault, repairing and verifying functionality, and sometimes modifying the circuit to bring it up to specifications.

-Tracing the circuit was slow since I did not have PCB layout information.
+Repairs are slow since I do not have PCB layout information and have to trace everything out.
 My initial assumption was that these modules had functioned so I was on the search for defective components.
 It soon became clear that there were original kit build errors and later faulty repairs.
-I eventually had to verify every FET and transistor type, pinout and orientation, and all other component values.
-Some PCB pads had lifted which cracked traces leading to intermittent operation.
+On some modules I eventually had to verify every FET and transistor type, pinout and orientation, and all component values.
+PCB pads have lifted with cracked traces leading to intermittent operation.
 These modules were only as good as the skills and talents of the original kit builder.
-The original soldering had bridges, cold solder joints, and in one case a tin whisker!
-There were mechanical problems as well which shorted traces and interfered with components.
+The original soldering is varied but I have seen bridges, cold solder joints, and in one case a tin whisker!
+There are mechanical problems as well which shorted traces and interfered with components.

-After the repairs the VCO and LFO have some of the cleanest waveforms I have seen.
+After restoration the VCO and LFO have some of the cleanest waveforms I have seen.
 The AR-317 is very stable and showed no signs of drifting.
 Its nice to see vintage modules come back to life.

 Aries AR-312 Envelope Generator